 For those trade-savvy users, allow CPU Trading, but keep Ignore Budgets and Force Trades Off.
 This means that you cannot trade a low-level minor league prospect for Mike Trout, for example.

-Leaving Designated Hitter as Auto means that the DH rule will only apply in American League ballparks, the MLB rule.
-Also, leave Extra Inning Runner On to reflect the change made in MLB.
+Leaving Designated Hitter on reflects the change this year with the implementation of the universal DH.
+Also, leave Extra Inning Runner On to reflect the change made in MLB (“ghost runner”).

 When you advance to the next page, you will see three different Tasks: Coaching, Development, and Manager.
 By default, the latter two are set to Auto Manage, meaning that you do not control those aspects.
 The only one set to Manual is Coaching, which involves setting the Lineups, Rotations, and dealing with injuries.